zac-heisey/loving-impulse/contact.md

 ---
 layout: layouts/page.html
 title: Contact
-description: Contact Loving Impulse...
+description: Contact loving impulse...
 ---

-# Contact Loving Impulse
+# Contact loving impulse

 Thanks for your interest in contacting me!
 Please complete the form below and I will be in touch ASAP.